Uranium from Rare Earths Deposits

 Zandkopsdrift, South Africa

 Frontier Rare Earths in 2011 reported NI 43-101 resources of 950,000 t REE (56% indicated resources) at this deposit in the Northern Cape Province.
 The resource includes 47 ppm U, which is more likely nuisance than by-product.
 Frontier has signed a definitive agreement with KORES to develop the project as a partner with Frontier, initially taking 10% equity but with option to go to 50% and to take a proportional amount of production.
-The equity change is to follow the results of a positive Definitive Feasibility Study on Zandkopsdrift currently scheduled for late 2013.
-This will have updated NI 43-101 compliant reserves figures.
 KORES is to arrange project finance for the entire development.

 Steenkampskraal, South Africa

 During the 1950s and to 1963 about 50,000 tonnes of monazite concentrates were extracted which had between 3.3 and 7.6% thorium.
-Great Western Minerals Group through Rare Earth Extraction Co Ltd expects to resume rare-earth oxide production at its 74%-owned Steenkampskraal mine by 2015.
-In January 2013, NI 43-101 indicated resources totaled 32,000 t TREO with 8% heavy REO, and 42,100 t TREO inferred resources.
+Great Western Minerals Group through Rare Earth Extraction Co Ltd expects to resume rare-earth oxide production at its 74%-owned Steenkampskraal mine.
+In 2013, NI 43-101 indicated resources including the old tailings dam totalled 32,000 t TREO with 8% heavy REO, and 42,100 t TREO inferred resources.
 The updated figures included 176,000 t monazite as indicated and 278,000 t inferred resources.
 Thorium will be extracted from the mixed rare-earth chloride concentrate, and stockpiled at a rate of about 360 t/yr.
 Steenkampskraal Thorium Ltd (STL) has the rights to this thorium and is planning to refine it, in collaboration with Thor Energy in Norway.
 (STL is also designing a 100 MWt high-temperature pebble bed reactor – HTMR100 – to use the thorium.)

 Cummins Range, Kimberley region, Western Australia

 This is a deposit of light REE with inferred resource TREO of 85,000 t at 1.74%, uranium content of 0.0145% (600 tU), and 11.2% P2O5 at 1% cut-off.
-Subject to proving further resources, Navigator Resources Ltd contemplated developing it as a REE mine with uranium by-product.
+Subject to proving further resources, Navigator Resources Ltd contemplated developing it as a REE mine with uranium by-product, but is now delisted.
 It is similar geologically to Mount Weld, but with greater uranium content.
 It has 127,000 t TREO inferred resources at 0.5% cut-off.

 Olympic Dam, South Australia